cblopez/mvcphpgenerator/README.md

 [!]
 The entity User has no Primary Key, please select at least one attribute as PK writting an exclamation '!' sign at the end of it.
 ```

+### For a complete example, feel free to check the 'example' folder in the repository

 ## Controller Example: User_Championship_Controller.php
 ```